 He received his B.S. and M.S. in Electrical Engineering from Stanford University and his M.D. from the University of California, San Francisco.
 He completed his residency in internal medicine at Stanford University and is a board-certified practicing internist at the Palo Alto Medical Foundation.

-Medicine Research Fellow at Harvard University.
+Accessible Medicine Research Fellow at Harvard University.
 Serena received her PhD from Stanford in 2018, where she was a member of the Artificial Intelligence Lab and co-advised by Fei-Fei Li in Computer Science and Arnold Milstein in Medicine.
 Serena’s research has been broadly in the areas of computer vision, machine learning, and deep learning, with application to AI-assistance in healthcare.
 She has also spent time at Facebook AI Research in 2016 and Google Cloud AI in 2017.